-We’re building on existing projects and deploying short and long-term financing.
-Examples:
+We’re building on existing projects and deploying short- and long-term financing:

 - In India, women's self-help groups, supported under the National Rural Livelihoods Mission co-financed by the World Bank, mobilized to meet shortages in masks and sanitizers, run community kitchens and restore fresh food supplies, provide food and support to vulnerable and high-risk families, provide financial services in rural areas, and disseminate COVID-19 advisories among rural communities.
 These self-help groups, built over a period of 15 years, tap the skills of about 62 million women across India.

-- In the Kyrgyz Republic, the World Bank supported, GAFSP-funded Agricultural Productivity and Nutrition Improvement Project, which focuses primarily on improving water infrastructure and developing the capacity of water users associations (WUAs), will begin distributing agricultural inputs such as seeds and fertilizer through 30 project WUAs to address vulnerable populations.
+- In the Kyrgyz Republic, the World Bank-supported, GAFSP-funded Agricultural Productivity and Nutrition Improvement Project, which focuses primarily on improving water infrastructure and developing the capacity of water users' associations (WUAs), distributed US$1.1 million in agricultural inputs such as seeds and fertilizer through 30 project WUAs to address vulnerable populations.

-- In Senegal, a $150 million IDA credit will help increase exports of high-value crops such as shelled groundnuts and horticultural products, increase dairy farming productivity, and reduce the mortality rate of small ruminants, mitigating the negative impacts of the pandemic while investing in more productive and resilient practices.
+- In Senegal, a $150 million IDA credit is helping increase exports of high-value crops such as shelled groundnuts and horticultural products, increase dairy farming productivity, and reduce the mortality rate of small ruminants, mitigating the negative impacts of the pandemic while investing in more productive and resilient practices.

-- In Tajikistan, the existing Targeted Social Assistance system will provide time-bound cash transfers to food-insecure households with children under the age of 2 to mitigate the effects of increases in food prices and to protect children’s nutrition.
+- In Tajikistan, through an existing Targeted Social Assistance system, the Bank financed cash transfers to food-insecure households with children under the age of 3 to mitigate the effects of increases in food prices and to protect children’s nutrition.

-We’re committed to helping countries prevent the next disease from emerging and be better prepared when risks materialize.
+We’re committed to helping countries prevent the next zoonotic disease from turning into a pandemic and be better prepared when risks materialize.

-Under the first COVID-19 package of World Bank Group financing, countries are able to invest in longer-term prevention, such as strengthened veterinary services, disease surveillance and food safety.
-Out of the first 25 projects approved for WB financing, 11 include One Health components.
+Under the first COVID-19 package of World Bank Group financing, countries can invest in longer-term prevention, such as strengthened veterinary services, disease surveillance and food safety.
 In India, for example, the COVID-19 Emergency Response and Health Systems Preparedness Project will improve disease surveillance systems in humans and animals and health information systems across the country.
 In China, a new project will improve risk-based surveillance systems for zoonotic and other emerging health threats.
 It will strengthen the capacity for risk assessment, diagnosis and monitoring of human, animal, and wildlife diseases.
 It will also improve protocols for information sharing between relevant agencies.